yemidada/blog-app/README.md

 ### Usage

-After you clone this repo to your desktop and install the dependencies, go to its root directory and run `ruby  rails ` to run the application.
+After you clone this repo to your desktop and install the dependencies, go to its root directory and run `rails s ` to run the application.